HMI205 - Medical Imaging Practice 4

 This will include educator guided online learning activities within the unit site.

 |Scheduled learning activities - campus||

-A minimum of 150 hours over the semester undertaking teaching, learning and assessment activities for the unit, including a 4-week clinical placement, which is supported through online technologies, contributing to the MRPBA competencies and capabilities framework required by the course accreditation body, AHPRA.
+A minimum of 150 hours over the semester undertaking teaching, learning and assessment activities for the unit, including a 4 week professional experience (clinical placement), which is supported through online technologies, contributing to the MRPBA competencies and capabilities framework required by the course accreditation body, AHPRA.

 HMI205 is a Clinical Placement unit.